PR-Pilot-AI/demo/multi-search/README.md

 # 🔍 Multi-Search
-PR Pilot can act as your personal search agent.
-In this demo, you'll learn how you can easily run a search across services like Github, Slack, and your codebase and get a beautifully formatted list of results.
+PR Pilot can act as **your personal search agent**.
+In this demo, you'll learn how you can easily run a search **across services** like Github, Slack, and your codebase and get a beautifully formatted list of results.

 ## 🛠️ How it works

-In [multi-search.md.jinja2](multi-search.md.jinja2), you'll find the prompt:
+In [search.md.jinja2](search.md.jinja2), you'll find the prompt:

 ```markdown
 I want to search for "{{ env('SEARCH_QUERY') }}" across multiple sources.